by-jp/www.byjp.me/content/notes/twitter/183065155553341440/index.md

 - imported
 - from-twitter
 ---
 Realised how bad my astigmatism is when italic phrases in my book jumped out at me.
-Kinda fun though, cock my head and everything focuses\!
+Kinda fun though, cock my head and everything focuses!